 A microchip is a permanent method of electronic identification your veterinarian will insert under the skin just between your pet’s shoulder blades.
 This implementation is quick and easy and can be done during a routine exam (Teeth To Tail) or while your pet is under anesthesia for another procedure like a spay or neuter.
 The microchip is about the size of a grain of rice and encoded with a unique pet identification number.
 Unlike the collars and ID tags, microchips can never break or fall off.

 Your pet’s microchip number will be recorded on a microchip database registry, along with your pet’s name and your contact information.
-The Shot Spot staff recommends all pet owners ensure that their pet’s details are accurately recorded in the microchip database and always remains up to date.
+The Shot Spot staff recommends all pet parents ensure that their pet’s details are accurately recorded in the microchip database and always remains up to date.
 Should your pet get lost, local shelters and veterinary hospitals can scan your pet’s microchip, helping to quickly and efficiently identify your pet and reconnect you with your lost loved one.
 The Shot Spot microchips include free lifetime registration and are registered on the AAHA Universal Pet Microchip Lookup database.

 But My Pet Stays Inside…